Effects of the Chernobyl disaster: Chernobyl Forum report and criticisms

 Another study claims possible heightened mortality in Sweden.

-Greenpeace quoted a 1998 WHO study, which counted 212 dead from only 72,000 liquidators.
-The environmental NGO estimated a total death toll of 93,000 but cite in their report that "The most recently published figures indicate that in Belarus, Russia and the Ukraine alone the disaster could have resulted in an estimated 200,000 additional deaths in the period between 1990 and 2004."
-In its report, Greenpeace suggested there will be 270,000 cases of cancer alone attributable to Chernobyl fallout, and that 93,000 of these will probably be fatal compare with the IAEA 2005 report which claimed that "99% of thyroid cancers wouldn't be lethal".
+Greenpeace quoted a 1998 WHO study, which counted 212 deaths from only 72,000 liquidators.
+The environmental NGO estimated a total death toll of 93,000 but cite in their report that "The most recently published figures indicate that in Belarus, Russia and Ukraine alone the disaster could have resulted in an estimated 200,000 additional deaths in the period between 1990 and 2004."
+In its report, Greenpeace suggested there will be 270,000 cases of cancer alone attributable to Chernobyl fallout, and that 93,000 of these will probably be fatal compared with the IAEA 2005 report which claimed that "99% of thyroid cancers wouldn't be lethal".

-According to the Union Chernobyl, the main organization of liquidators, 10% of the 600,000 liquidators are now dead, and 165,000 disabled.
+In 2006, the Union Chernobyl, the main organization of liquidators, stated that 10% of the 600,000 liquidators were dead, and 165,000 disabled.

-According to an April 2006 report by the International Physicians for Prevention of Nuclear Warfare (IPPNW), entitled "Health Effects of Chernobyl - 20 years after the reactor catastrophe", more than 10,000 people are today affected by thyroid cancer and 50,000 cases are expected.
+An April 2006 report by the International Physicians for Prevention of Nuclear Warfare (IPPNW), entitled "Health Effects of Chernobyl - 20 years after the reactor catastrophe", stated that more than 10,000 people are today affected by thyroid cancer and 50,000 cases are expected.
 In Europe, the IPPNW claims that 10,000 deformities have been observed in newborns because of Chernobyl's radioactive discharge, with 5,000 deaths among newborn children.
 They also state that several hundreds of thousands of the people who worked on the site after the disaster are now sick because of radiation, and tens of thousands are dead.

 Revisiting the issue for the 25th anniversary of the Chernobyl disaster, the Union of Concerned Scientists described the Forum's estimate of four thousand as pertaining only to "a much smaller subgroup of people who experienced the greatest exposure to released radiation".
 Their estimates for the broader population are 50,000 excess cancer cases resulting in 25,000 excess cancer deaths.

-Human health effects Studies
+Human health effects studies

 The majority of premature deaths caused by Chernobyl are expected to be the result of cancers and other diseases induced by radiation in the decades after the event.
-This will be the result of a large population (some studies have considered the entire population of Europe) exposed to relatively low doses of radiation increasing the risk of cancer across that population.
+This will be the result of a large population exposed to relatively low doses of radiation increasing the risk of cancer across that population.
+Some studies have considered the entire population of Europe.
 Interpretations of the current health state of exposed populations vary.
 Therefore, estimates of the ultimate human impact of the disaster have relied on numerical models of the effects of radiation on health.
-Furthermore, the effects of low-level radiation on human health are not well understood, and so the models used, notably the linear no threshold model, are open to question.
+The effects of low-level radiation on human health are not well understood, and so the models used, notably the linear no threshold model, are open to question.

 Given these factors, studies of Chernobyl's health effects have come up with different conclusions and are sometimes the subject of scientific and political controversy.
 The following section presents some of the major studies on this topic.